Being a Good Dad Starts With Being a Good Husband

 — Genesis 2:24

-Genesis 2:24 establishes the foundation for marriage.
-That “holding fast” shows up in a thousand small ways: choosing patience, staying engaged, protecting unity.
+Genesis 2:24 lays the foundation for marriage.
+That “holding fast” shows up in a thousand small ways: choosing patience, staying engaged, and protecting unity.
 Kids notice those things long before they understand them.

 What Kids Learn Without Being Taught